Peru Lima Central Mission History & description

 Transfers in the provinces usually are done by bus, although Puerto Maldonado

 is the exception being easily reached only by air.
-Cusco is something of
+Cusco was something of

-a hub for the area, and most missionaries heading for the provinces
+a hub for the area before it became its own mission, and most missionaries heading for the provinces

 It is recommended that missionaries who have been called to the Peru

-an umbrella and a pair of boots.
+an umbrella and possibly a pair of boots.
 Sweaters may also recommended for certain

 seasons in the mountains.
 It is also recommended that missionaries bring